-- 1.9.1.
-An event is a change in the game state produced by the resolution of a layer, the result of an effect, a transition of turn phase or combat step, or an action taken by a player.
-An event may involve physically changing the game state through one or more instructions. - 1.9.2.
+1.9.2.
 A compound event is an event that involves performing the same instructions more than once.
 An effect that produces a compound event is typically written in a compact format, where the effect specifies to repeat an instruction a number of times.
 When a compound event occurs, it is expanded, and the instructions occur as individual events.

 Example: Tome of Harvests has the text "Draw 3 cards.", which is an effect written in compact form, that produces a compound event that involves drawing a card three times.
-Each draw is performed as a individual event: draw a card, draw a card, draw a card.
+Each draw is performed as an individual event: draw a card, draw a card, draw a card.